 How the rabbis grew to exert such influence over the ages is an amazing story within itself.

 If Biblical admonitions had been adhered to the rabbis who exerted such power and influence from the Middle Ages to the middle of the 20th Century would never have emerged as significant power brokers.
 The Jewish rabbis emanated from the Levitical priesthood.
 A Levite is described in Webster’s New Collegiate Dictionary as “one who is of non-Aaronid descent assigned to lesser ceremonial offices under the priests of Aaron, the brother of Moses.”
-Sigmund Freud, the father of modern psychotherapy and one of the world’s most famous Jews, said that Moses was not a Hebrew, but instead an Egyptian.
+Sigmund Freud, the father of modern psychiatry and one of the world’s most famous Jews, said that Moses was not a Hebrew, but instead an Egyptian.
 Hence, Moses and his brother Aaron were Africans, not members of the Levite tribe.

 In chapter 18 of the Book of Numbers, God gave Aaron explicit instructions concerning what his role as High Priest in charge of the spiritual development of the Children of Israel was to entail.
 The God of Israel was also very direct concerning the role and functions of the Levites.
 The Levites were never to have been considered priests; they were only to serve as temple assistants, foot soldiers, guardians of the temple and in other places, minor functionaries.